GetStream/awesome-saas-services/README.md

 [Stripe](https://stripe.com) - Stripe is the best software platform for running an internet business.
 They handle billions of dollars every year for forward-thinking businesses around the world.

+[Bill](https://bill.com) - Get paid 2x-3x faster with ACH and credit cards.
+Magically simple business payments that work with your accounting software.

 ## Payroll

 [JustWorks](https://justworks.com) - Big or small, all teams deserve the best.
 JustWorks is leveling the playing field with seamless payroll, great and affordable benefits, and comprehensive compliance coverage, all in one cutting-edge product designed for you to work fearlessly.